wufpack00/dotfiles/README.md

 ### Troubleshooting

 If an error occurs, you may need to restart the apply process at a specific spot.
-To do clear, you must to clear the state of run_onchange_ scripts:
+To do so, you must to clear the state of run_onchange_ scripts:

 ```bash
 chezmoi state delete-bucket --bucket=entryState
 ```